-The Division of Lands and Minerals’ Mine Permitting and Coordination unit administers the Waters program.
+The Lands and Minerals Division's Mine Permitting and Coordination unit administers the Waters program.
 The Waters program manages water resources as it relates to mining activities through permitting, provides technical expertise, and collects information to support and inform permitting decisions.
-Waters program staff work cooperatively with the Division of Ecological and Water Resources to monitor for local and regional hydrologic conditions.
-The Division of Ecological and Water Resources primarily monitors for hydrologic conditions across the state.
-Whereas, the Division of Lands and Minerals’ Waters program focuses on monitoring surface water and groundwater for proposed or permitted mining areas.
+Waters program staff work cooperatively with the Ecological and Water Resources Division to monitor for local and regional hydrologic conditions.
+The Ecological and Water Resources Division primarily monitors for hydrologic conditions across the state.
+Whereas, the Lands and Minerals Division's Waters program focuses on monitoring surface water and groundwater for proposed or permitted mining areas.
 The Waters program also works on several special projects including but not limited to the Canisteo Mine Pit, Hill Annex Mine Pit, and St. James Mine Pit.

 Minnesota Statutes direct the Department of Natural Resources to manage water resources to provide for reasonable use while ensuring long-term sustainability and natural resource protection.
 Management of these resources is authorized to the commissioner and may be conducted through water permitting as directed by Minnesota Statutes, chapter 103G.
 Minnesota Rules, chapter 6115 was adopted to direct the means by which water appropriation and public waters work permits are managed.
 Water management activities authorized under Minnesota Statutes and Rules include the review, issuance, or denial of water permits, and the modification, suspension, or termination of existing permits.

-The Water Appropriation Permit and Public Waters Work Permit programs are administered by the Division of Ecological and Water Resources.
-Authority to manage water permits for mining-related activities is delegated to the Division of Lands and Minerals.
-These activities include ferrous, non-ferrous metallic mineral, and peat mining operations.
-The Division of Lands and Minerals also manages water permits for municipalities and other entities whose operations are closely related to mining activities.
+The Water Appropriation Permit and Public Waters Work Permit programs are administered by the Ecological and Water Resources Division.
+Authority to manage water permits for mining-related activities is delegated to the Lands and Minerals Division.
+These activities include ferrous, nonferrous metallic mineral, and peat mining operations.
+The Lands and Minerals Division also manages water permits for municipalities and other entities whose operations are closely related to mining activities.

 Diversion or drainage of waters for mining requirements are outlined under Minnesota Statutes, section 103G.297.
 Additional requirements and conditions for water appropriation permits and alterations of public waters for mining are outlined under Minnesota Rules, part 6115.0720 and 6115.0280, respectively.